MadcowD/ell/README.md

 # The entry point to your program
 if __name__ == "__main__":

-    store = SQLiteStore('sqlite_example') # <---- automatically stores all LMP's invocations, and version history in a sqlite database in ./sqlite_example store.install(autocommit=True) # <---- installs the store into your project so that tracking happens and change log commit messages are automatically generated using gpt-4o-mini
+    store = './logdir' # <---- automatically stores all LMP's invocations, and version history in a sqlite database in ./logdir store.install(autocommit=True) # <---- installs the store into your project so that tracking happens and change log commit messages are automatically generated using gpt-4o-mini

     your_language_model_program()